The Only Problem I Have With

 As of this moment, Miss Sloane isn't generating a ton of Oscar buzz.
-No matter: I am still counting it among my favourite films of 2017.
+No matter: I am still counting it among my favorite films of 2016.

 The tale of a formidable D.C. powerbroker who pulls out every trick in her arsenal to beat the nefarious "gun lobby" at its own game, this movie is a lesson in how to root for strong and "unlikeable" female characters — it's also a suspense thriller with a resonant moral takeaway.